w3c/Guide/bp.md

 ## Purpose

 This document lists criteria to consider when evaluating proposals to move specification work to the W3C Recommendation track.
-If offers *guidelines* that deserve consideration, and is NOT a checklist of required items in every proposal, and meeting all the guidelines does not guarantee approval.
+If offers guidelines that deserve consideration, but is not a checklist of required items in every proposal --meeting all the guidelines does not guarantee approval.
 The target audience includes the Team and Director when evaluating proposals to create new Working Groups or rechartering existing Working Groups to put new work in scope, working group Chairs when determining whether to publish First Public Working Drafts of specs that are in a group's chartered scope, and by Advisory Committee representatives when voting on charters and Proposed Recommendations.